Hey there! My name is Mark Struczewski. This is my website (unless you are reading this on LinkedIn or something).

 - I used to be a professional photographer.
 I entered the field when you still shot film.
 But one of the ways I promoted myself was to speak to groups…which was my real love.
 So, I ditched the camera and became a speaker.

 - I suffer from something called vestibular nerve disorder.
 Yeah, I’d never heard of it either before I was diagnosed.
 I fell on some black ice in New York.
 Feet to head in less than a second.
 Scary stuff.
 Took the doctors nearly three years to diagnose me.
 What it means is that I have zero balance.
 I don’t drink but I couldn’t walk a straight line if I ever got pulled over (though I’d love to see the look on the police officer’s face when they gave me the breathalyzer test and it came back with a big, fat zero).
-The only reason I can ride my MTB bike (#6) is because my memory recalls me doing it before the injury.
-The doctors said that if I wasn’t a rider before, I would not be a rider now.

 Hopefully, you know me better than before you started reading this.